 I love a good homemade macaroni and cheese, made with smoked gouda and extra sharp cheddar cheese, but I do still like to buy some convenience foods that my kids can make on their own without my help.
 There are just some smarter options such as Annie’s Organic Macaroni & Cheese.

 Eating choices may not always be easy to change, but just know there are options.
-Sometimes it's just about making one small step forward, even if there are better choices out there, making one step for the better is a step in the right direction.
+Sometimes it’s just about making one small step forward in our broken food system, even if there are better choices out there, making one step for the better is a step in the right direction.

 I’m curious, what are some ingredients you’ve swapped out for healthier options?
 Let me know in the comments below!